 Again, the kingdom of heaven is like a net that was thrown into the sea and gathered fish of every kind.
 When it was full, men drew it ashore and sat down and sorted the good into containers but threw away the bad.
 So it will be at the close of the age.
 The angels will come out and separate the evil from the righteous and throw them into the fiery furnace.
 In that place there will be weeping and gnashing of teeth.
 (Matthew 13:47–50)

-Similarly, neither does the parable of the net refer to the community.
-Just because of the fact that he [Jesus] compares the kingdom of heaven with the net it does not necessarily follow that the net means the community.
-In other parables he compares the kingdom of heaven to a king, a merchant etc. Of course nobody thinks that the king or the merchant would symbolise the community.
-Jesus used the expression “kingdom of heaven” when he wanted to explain something concerning God’s Kingdom.
-“God’s Kingdom” (in Matthew: “Kingdom of Heaven”) meant for the Jews the kingdom of the Messiah.
-Jesus mainly wanted to correct the wrong images about it with his parables.
+The fact that Jesus compares the kingdom of heaven with the net does not mean that the net refers to the church.
+In other parables he compares the kingdom of heaven, for instance, to a king6 or to a merchant7.
+In these parables, there is no grounds to think that the king or the merchant symbolize the church.
+Jesus often used the expression “the kingdom of heaven” when he wanted to explain something concerning God’s Kingdom.
+“God’s Kingdom” (in Matthew: “Kingdom of Heaven”) to the Jews meant the kingdom of the Messiah.
+With his parables Jesus mainly wanted to correct their wrong understanding of this.

 5.1 2 Timothy 2:16–21

-But avoid irreverent babble, for it will lead people into more and more ungodliness, and their talk will spread like gangrene.
-Among them are Hymenaeus and Philetus, who have swerved from the truth, saying that the resurrection has already happened.
-They are upsetting the faith of some.
-But God’s firm foundation stands, bearing this seal: “The Lord knows those who are his”, and, “Let everyone who names the name of the Lord depart from iniquity.”
-Now in a great house there are not only vessels of gold and silver but also of wood and clay, some for honourable use, some for dishonourable.
-Therefore, if anyone cleanses himself from what is dishonourable, he will be a vessel for honourable use, set apart as holy, useful to the master of the house, ready for every good work.
+But avoid worldly and empty chatter, for it will lead to further ungodliness, and their talk will spread like gangrene.
+Among them are Hymenaeus and Philetus, men who have gone astray from the truth saying that the resurrection has already taken place, and they upset the faith of some.
+Nevertheless, the firm foundation of God stands, having this seal, “The Lord knows those who are His,” and, “Everyone who names the name of the Lord is to abstain from wickedness.”
+Now in a large house there are not only gold and silver vessels, but also vessels of wood and of earthenware, and some to honor and some to dishonor.
+Therefore, if anyone cleanses himself from these things, he will be a vessel for honor, sanctified, useful to the Master, prepared for every good work.
+(NASB)

-The house mentioned by Paul (v.
-20) is identified with the church and the articles for noble and ignoble purposes are usually referred to the believers and unbelievers respectively who are together in the community.
+In support of the false teaching of the “invisible church”, the house mentioned by Paul (v.
+20) is identified with the church and the vessels to honour and dishonour are wrongly referred to the believers and unbelievers, respectively, who are together in the church.